-The Corporation approved a three-year financial plan in July 2022 which sets objectives for the period to July 2024.
+The Corporation approved a three-year financial plan in July 2023 which sets objectives for the period to July 2025.
 The college aims to build upon its strengths which include evolving our curriculum, increased progression opportunities within the curriculum strategy, and in response to Government and GLA funding priorities.

 The plan takes account of the ongoing capital investment and the capital expenditure in respect of the partial disposal and rebuild of the Plumstead campus, and the major refurbishment of part of its Bromley Campus following a successful Further Education Capital Transformation Fund (FECTF) Bid.
+In addition, there is further significant refurbishment planned for the Technology Centre at Bromley as part of a successful post 16 capacity fund bid, and the addition of new T Level construction facilities following a successful Wave 5 T Level Bid.
 This all introduces a much higher level of uncertainty for future enrolment levels together with the financial performance, and health of the College.
 Therefore, some contingencies together with modest assumptions have been included within the plan.

-The three-year financial plan has been prepared in accordance with the strategic plan and aims of the College and shows that with the main assumptions and contingencies, the financial performance of the College should be sustained, although some efficiencies are likely to be required to achieve this.
+The three-year financial plan has been prepared in accordance with the strategic plan and aims of the College and shows that with the main assumptions and contingencies, the financial performance of the College should be sustained but that this will be challenging in the current economic climate and some financial efficiencies to make cost savings may be required in future years.
 As the College embarks on a period of major capital investment, cash levels are expected to reduce over the period of the plan.